Jamil Zaki

 Cynicism—the belief that people are selfish and conniving—has been rising for decades and is an early frontrunner for mood of the 2020s.
 But when we don’t trust each other, we risk missing out on the things that matter: our health, relationships, and ability to innovate.
 Cynical thinking is especially dangerous when it creeps into the workplace; if it catches on, it can snuff out creativity and collaboration.
 If we want our teams to trust each other and share their most innovative ideas, we need to fight this invisible threat.

-You’ll learn how to diagnose and stamp out the bugs in our thinking that cause cynical attitudes.
+You’ll learn how to diagnose and overcome the bugs in our thinking that cause cynical attitudes.
 You’ll be able to correct the common leadership behaviors that inadvertently spread cynicism across organizations, leading to burnout and turnover.
 Most of all, you’ll learn about “anti-cynicism,” a term that Jamil has coined for a set of practices that actively combat cynical thinking.
 Anti-cynical workplaces take intentional steps to promote cooperation and trust, and to create healthier, more successful cultures.
 When you leave Jamil’s talk, you’ll be ready to build an anti-cynical community of your own.

 Learn More

-The War for Kindness: Building Empathy in a Fractured World
+Building Empathy in a Fractured World

 Empathy is in short supply.
 We struggle to understand people who aren’t like us, but find it easy to hate them.
 Studies show that we are less caring than we were even thirty years ago.
-In 2006, Barack Obama said that the United States was ...
+It doesn’t have to be this way.
+In his groundbreaking book The War For Kindness, ...

 Empathy is in short supply.
 We struggle to understand people who aren’t like us, but find it easy to hate them.
 Studies show that we are less caring than we were even thirty years ago.
-In 2006, Barack Obama said that the United States was suffering from an “empathy deficit.”
-Since then, things seem to have only gotten worse.

 It doesn’t have to be this way.
 In his groundbreaking book The War For Kindness, Jamil Zaki shares cutting-edge research, including experiments from his own lab, showing that empathy is not a fixed trait—something we’re born with or not—but rather a skill that can be strengthened through effort.
-He also tells the stories of people who embody this new perspective, fighting for kindness in the most difficult of circumstances: a former neo-Nazi who is now helping to extract people from hate groups; ex-prisoners discussing novels with the judge who sentenced them; Washington police officers changing their culture to decrease violence among their ranks; and NICU nurses fine-tuning their empathy so that they don’t succumb to burnout.
+He also tells the stories of people who embody this new perspective, fighting for kindness in the most difficult of circumstances: a former neo-Nazi who is now helping to extract people from hate groups; ex-prisoners discussing novels with the judge who sentenced them; Washington police officers changing their culture to decrease violence among their ranks; and NICU nurses fine- tuning their empathy so that they don’t succumb to burnout.

 With clarity and passion, Zaki offers us an inspiring call to action.
 The future may depend on whether we accept the challenge.